Universal-Basic-Compute/serenissima/backend/docs/activities.md

 - **ActivityId**: Unique identifier for the activity (e.g., `goto_work_ctz_..._timestamp`)
 - **Type**: The type of activity (e.g., `rest`, `goto_home`, `goto_work`, `goto_inn`, `idle`, `production`, `fetch_resource`, `deliver_resource_batch`, `leave_venice`, `deliver_construction_materials`, `construct_building`, `goto_construction_site`)
 - **Citizen**: The `Username` of the citizen performing the activity.
 - **FromBuilding**: Airtable Record ID of the starting location (for travel/production activities).
-Pour `construct_building`, c'est le site de construction.
-Pour `goto_construction_site`, peut être null si le départ est la position actuelle du citoyen.
+For `construct_building`, it's the construction site.
+For `goto_construction_site`, can be null if starting from the citizen's current position.
 - **ToBuilding**: Destination (for travel activities)
 - **CreatedAt**: When the activity was created
 - **StartDate**: When the activity begins